4 Steps for optimal image strategy

 3. Test, test, test!

-Best integrate A / B testing into your visual marketing strategy.
-By experimenting with images - comparing portraits with landscapes, trying out different styles etc. - you gain valuable insights on why visitors stay on your website, click and buy your products.
-Regular testing is a good way to know exactly what your customers are doing.
+It's best to incorporate A / B testing into your visual marketing strategy.
+By experimenting with images - comparing portraits with landscapes, trying out various styles, etc. - you gain valuable insights into why visitors linger on your website, click and buy your products.
+Regular tests are recommended in order to know exactly what your customers are doing.